The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: The dilute O Lg loop model

 The action of $\rho^{(i)}$ on the link patterns should respect the occupation, i.e., the top left and top right occupations of a $\rho^{(i)}_{j}$ should coincide with the occupations of the edges $j$ and $j+1$ (respectively) in the link pattern, otherwise the action gives zero.
-We notice that $\rho^{(2)}, \rho^{(4)}, \rho^{(7)}$ and $\rho^{(9)}$ act as identity operators, $\rho^{(5)}$ and $\rho^{(6)}$ act locally interchanging an occupied edge with an unoccupied edge, the operator $\rho^{(1)}$ also acts locally by inserting a little arch at the position $j,~j+1$ of a link pattern.
-The two remaining operators $\rho^{(3)}$ and $\rho^{(8)}$, as we can see, change the global picture.
-Moreover, $\rho^{(3)}$ and $\rho^{(8)}$ may produce a loop or a boundary to boundary link as on the fig(\ref{figaction1}).
-We can erase the closed loops by the cost of its weight $n$ and the boundary to boundary link by the cost of its weight $n_0$.
+We notice that $\rho^{(2)}, \rho^{(4)}, \rho^{(7)}$ and $\rho^{(9)}$ act as projectors on the different occupancies of two edges, $\rho^{(5)}$ and $\rho^{(6)}$ act locally by interchanging an occupied edge with an unoccupied edge, the operator $\rho^{(1)}$ also acts locally by inserting a little arch at the position $j,~j+1$ of a link pattern.
+The two remaining operators $\rho^{(3)}$ and $\rho^{(8)}$, change the global picture, because they connect two existing paths, or close one.
+In this way, $\rho^{(3)}$ and $\rho^{(8)}$ may produce a loop or a boundary to boundary link as in Fig. \ref{figaction1}.
+We can erase the closed loops at the cost of its weight $n$ and the boundary to boundary link at the cost of its weight $n_1$.

 At this point we can turn to the integrability.
-In order to do this we introduce the $\check{R}$-matrix (operator) which is a weighted sum of all nine operators $\rho_j^{(i)}$ (see fig.(\ref{figR}))
+In order to do this we introduce the $\check{R}$-matrix\footnote{We will not use the matrix representations of the operators $R$ and $K$, however, we will still call them the $R$-matrix and the $K$-matrices.} which is a weighted sum of all nine operators $\rho_j^{(i)}$ (see Fig. \ref{figR})

-The operator $\check{R}_j(z_j,z_{j+1})$ acts non trivially on the $j$-th and $j+1$-st space which carry the rapidities $z_j$ and $z_{j+1}$ respectively, on the rest of the lattice spaces it acts as identity.
-In the graphical notation the rapidities are carried by the oriented straight lines as on fig.(\ref{figR2}).
+The matrix $\check{R}_j(z_j,z_{j+1})$ acts non trivially on the $j$-th and $j+1$-st spaces which carry the rapidities $z_j$ and $z_{j+1}$ respectively, on the rest of the lattice spaces it acts as identity.
+In the graphical notation the rapidities are carried by the oriented straight lines as in Fig. \ref{figR2}.